 - An academic record (undergraduate and previous graduate work) that shows distinction (B+ or higher) in Computer Science, Mathematics and related fields.
 (The mean GPA for a recent entering class of students was 3.62; this included Master's students, with and without financial aid. )

-- High score on all the GRE examinations required, the TOEFL exam, or IELTS in the case of foreign students.
-(The minimum GRE scores for incoming students is: Verbal 150, Quantitative 160; the mean TOEFL score was 92; the mean for IELTS was 7.0)
+- High score on all the GRE examinations recommended, the TOEFL exam, or IELTS in the case of foreign students.
+(The average GRE scores for Fall 2020 incoming students were the following: Verbal 150, Quantitative 160; the mean TOEFL score was 92; the mean for IELTS was 7.0)

 - Our MS and PhD programs require applicants to submit their GRE and TOEFL scores (or Duolingo) if these tests are available online or in person in their countries.